-The summer 2021 workshops will be delivered virtually via our secure video conferencing platform.
+The fall workshops will be delivered virtually via our secure video conferencing platform.
 Specific instructions will be emailed to registered participants prior to each session.

 Our team of Board Certified Behavior Analysts (BCBAs) and clinicians have many years of experience training and coaching parents, caregivers, and other professionals using evidence-based practices.